The Museum of Song Postal Project

 Inspired by the Italian opera singers performing for their neighbours across balconies at the start of the pandemic, Tess Leak teamed up with West Cork based singer Camilla Griehsel to weave an aspect of outdoor live music into the project.
 They delivered a series of performances of songs from the evolving collection for the staff and residents from outside of the community hospitals.

 The Museum of Song Songbook designed by artist Sharon Whooley includes thematic lists of the 160 songs collected from the community hospitals along with reproductions of the visuals sent out during the project.
+A digital version of the Songbook can be accessed here.

 Steps are being taken to develop a physical manifestation of The Museum of Song in 2021, with the participants as co-creators, which would be toured to the participating healthcare settings and islands.